 Since your front door is a focal point of your home’s exterior, dress it up.
 New address numbers and exterior light fixtures will give your home’s entrance a sleek, modern look that will appeal to home buyers.
 Add a potted plant or two beside your door to make for a more inviting entrance.

 Whether you’re looking to spend a few hundred dollars or several thousand, there are plenty of improvements you can make to increase your home’s value before you sell.
 Our best advice?
 Focus on small improvements that will help you get the most bang for your buck.
 If you’re planning to sell your home, the last thing you need is to overinvest in upgrades that won’t give you the return you’re looking for.

 Curious what low-cost upgrades can help get your home sold faster?
-Schedule a complimentary property visit with one of our Jovio Real Estate Specialists.
+Schedule a complimentary property visit with one of our Jovio agents.
 They’ll walk you through how to best prepare your home for listing.
 No strings attached.